-From roughly 1940 to 1960, Feitelson embarked upon a remarkable exploration of abstract forms.
+From roughly 1945 to the end of his career in the 1970s, Feitelson embarked upon a remarkable exploration of abstract forms.
 Rooted in the figurative world, Feitelson’s compositions evolved from the organic into the geometric.
 Known as Abstract Classicism, or Hard Edge, this period of Feitelson’s work offers unique imagery that maintains the profound sense of space and form associated with traditional Classicism.
-He was one of the four artists featured in the landmark 1959 Abstract Classicists exhibition curated by Jules Langsner at the Los Angeles County Museum in Exposition Park.
+He was one of the four artists featured in the landmark 1959 Four Abstract Classicists exhibition curated by Jules Langsner at the Los Angeles County Museum in Exposition Park.

 As time went on, Feitelson began reducing his compositions, focusing on the essentials.
 From the mid-1960s, he ventured into Minimalism, creating sleek paintings comprised of sensuous lines set against solid backgrounds of color.
 These works were a culmination of Feitelson’s experience and represent decades of artistic development.

-Works by Lorser Feitelson are included in the permanent collections of the Los Angeles County Museum of Art, the National Museum of American Art, Smithsonian Institution, Washington D.C., the San Francisco Museum of Modern Art, and the Whitney Museum of American Art, New York, among numerous other public and private collections.
+Feitelson’s oeuvre has been featured in the Orange County Museum of Art’s "Birth of the Cool: California Art, Design and Culture at Midcentury" (2007), as well as the J. Paul Getty Museum’s “Pacific Standard Time” (2011-2012).
+Works by Feitelson are included in the permanent collections of the Los Angeles County Museum of Art, the National Museum of American Art, the Smithsonian Institution, the San Francisco Museum of Modern Art, the Whitney Museum of American Art, and numerous other public and private collections.